Member Services & Collaborative Agreements

 President's Assistant and Secretaries Seminar

-The Federation hosts a yearly Seminar for Assistant’s and Secretaries.
+The Federation hosts a Seminar for Assistant’s and Secretaries.
 This meeting is very beneficial to both Federation staff and presidential staff.
-The event consists a full day of activities which include educational presentations and networking opportunities.
+The event consists of a full day of activities which include educational presentations and networking opportunities.
 The day concludes with a roundtable discussion on “best practices.”
-This continues to be one of the most popular events that the Federation hosts.
 Contact David Tretter at email@example.com for more information.

 The Federation Microsoft Enrollment for Education Solutions (EES) Agreement leverages our collective buying power to achieve both cost savings, and a closer, more strategic relationship with Microsoft.